 where ${ }^{\theta_{c}} q_{k}^{m}$ are the SCH coefficients.
 In our practice, we use the same least-square fitting approach to compute these coefficients of each SCH basis, only changing the basis and sample values in Eq.~\eqref{eq: LS_eqn} according to the sphere cap case.

 We develop a processing flow for each subject's ear mesh: (1) First, we isolate the ear region in a cap area.
 The caps are cropped from the head mesh spherical mapping from the previous step, and the center of each cap is set at the entrance of each ear canal, the location where HRTFs are measured.
-The half cone angle is set to 30 degrees, ensuring the inclusion of the ear region for all subjects while excluding the unnecessary area as much as possible.
-(2) The ear geometry is then remeshed according to a uniform sampling scheme (9062 vertices) on a slightly smaller cap of 25 degrees half-cone angle \cite{rocsca2010new}, to facilitate the SCH calculation.
+The half-cone angle is set to 30 degrees, ensuring the inclusion of the ear region for all subjects while excluding the unnecessary area as much as possible.
+(2) The ear geometry is then remeshed according to a uniform sampling scheme (9062 vertices) on a slightly smaller cap of 25 degrees half-cone angle \cite{Roca2010}, to facilitate the SCH calculation.
 Similar to the SHT case, the SCHA also desires uniform sampling within the sampling space.
 The remesh cone (25 degrees) is slightly smaller than the cropped cone (30 degrees), to ensure the neighboring reference vertices for the remesh process.
 (3) After the remeshing, the SCHA process is applied to each $x$, $y$, and $z$ dimension.
-The coefficients are computed in a similar form as the SHT, with the least-square fit of the SCH basis matrix and the original value vector.
-The whole process is demonstrated in Figure~\ref{fig:ear_sch_demo}.
+The coefficients are computed similarly to the SHT, with the least-square fit of the SCH basis matrix and the original value vector.
+The whole process is demonstrated in \cref{fig:ear_sch_demo}.

 The HUTUBS database has 96 subjects in total, 53 of which have valid mesh scans.
 With 53 subjects with valid head mesh scans, we perform SCHA to extract the ear features for all of them.
-To determine the optimal truncation order of SCHA, we evaluated the SCH reconstruction error on the ear meshes.
-In Figure~\ref{fig:ear_sch_recons_comparison}, We show the comparison of the 10th, 20th, and 30th degree SCH reconstruction error distances (in mm) of an ear mesh (HUTUBS subject 1).
+We evaluated the SCH reconstruction error on the ear meshes to determine the optimal truncation order of SCHA.
+In \cref{fig:ear_sch_recons_comparison}, we show the comparison of the 10th, 20th, and 30th degree SCH reconstruction error distances (in mm) of an ear mesh (HUTUBS subject 1).
 The error distance values are calculated as the Euclidean distance between the position of the vertex in the remeshed ear (shown in Figure~\ref{fig:ear_sch_demo}c) and the corresponding vertex in the SCH reconstructed ear.
-For the 10th degree case, the error peaks as high as more than 4 mm, while most errors are within 1 mm.
+For the 10th degree case, the maximum error is higher than 4 mm, while most errors are within 1 mm.
 For 20th degree case, the maximum error occurs around 1.5 mm, while most errors are below 0.5 mm.
 For the 30th degree case, the errors are sub-millimeter level for all vertices, with most of them occurring within 0.2 mm.